MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

   title: 'Lab: Configuring Windows PowerShell, and finding and running commands'
   type: Answer Key
   module: 'Module 1: Getting Started with Windows PowerShell'
-  description: After completing this exercise, you'll have opened and configured the Windows PowerShell console application and configured its appearance and layout.
+  description: Configure the Windows PowerShell console and ISE applications for day to day administration.
+You discover and run commands by using Help and About topics to build foundational shell skills.
   duration: 60 minutes
-  level: 300
+  level: 200
   islab: true
   primarytopics:
+    - PowerShell
+    - Command Discovery
-    - Windows
+    - Help System
 ---

 # Configuring Windows PowerShell, and finding and running commands